-I chose the GLS for the challenge of the complex, novel and diverse issues that government lawyers deal with on a day-to-day basis.
-I was also attracted by the opportunity of working in a strategic and policy context and to maintain a wide variety of legal work, which the GLS actively encourages.
+For the complex, challenging, novel and diverse issues that government lawyers deal with on a day-to-day basis.
+I was also attracted by the opportunity of working in a strategic and policy context and to maintain a wide variety of legal work, which the Government Legal Department (GLD) actively encourages.

 What type of work have you been involved in recently?

 I have worked extensively on MOJ’s major programme to reform probation services.
 The Transforming Rehabilitation programme will see the outsourcing of probation services for the first time, with providers encouraged to reduce reoffending rates through payment by results.